jcaffet/hypnos/README.md

 - endWorkingHoursUtc (S)

 The Lambda needs one parameter :
-- mode : use "run" to perforn actions or "dryrun" to just list actions and concerned resources.
+- mode : use "run" to perform actions or "dryrun" to just list actions and concerned resources.

 ### Central Lambda